Carol Sigelman, Psychological and Brain Sciences Department Chair

 Currently, I am excited to start up two new experiments!
 With Dr. Julie Golomb, in her Vision and Cognitive Neuroscience Lab, I am hoping to start running participants in a study which investigates the mechanisms behind how the brain achieves a stable perception of our visual world across eye movements; specifically, how this process differs when we have a specified amount of time to initiate an eye movement to a known spatial location versus when we are suddenly instructed to move our eyes to a newly defined spatial location.
 With Dr. Andy Leber in his Cognitive Control Lab, I am setting up a project, which examines how aspects of long-term memory representations may be selectively and unconsciously altered due to task-irrelevant information.

-One of our alumni generously donated $25,000 to the Psychology Department last spring.
+One of our alumni generously donated $25,000 to the Psychological and Brain Sciences Department last spring.
 The alumna, who asked to remain anonymous, graduated from GW with a bachelor’s degree in psychology a couple of years ago and is now working with children who need support and planning to go on for a degree in clinical psychology.
 In a phone conversation with the department chair, Dr. Sigelman, our generous donor talked of her desire to “give back” and hope that we could do more to advise majors earlier in their academic careers about options after graduation and better prepare for them for the various options.
 A faculty committee has been formed and is working with Dr. Sigelman to decide how to allocate the funds, through the initiative they have tentatively dubbed Promoting Undergraduate Preparation in Psychology (PUPP).
 Options include summer research fellowships, funding for student pilot projects, research-related travel awards, support for service internships, career advising workshops and other initiatives to help students develop skills and prepare for careers in psychology.
-The GW Psychology Department is incredibly grateful for our anonymous donor’s kind support, which will enhance the academic experiences and careers of many GW undergraduates.
+The GW Psychological and Brain Sciences Department is incredibly grateful for our anonymous donor’s kind support, which will enhance the academic experiences and careers of many GW undergraduates.

 Lindsay Houck demonstrates the use of their shutter window.